Sisa Waqa: 2016

 On 30 January 2016, Waqa was named in the Raiders 2016 Auckland Nines squad.
 On 14 March, Waqa was confirmed to be released from his contract at the end of June to join Top 14 rugby union side, Grenoble.
 On 7 May 2016, Waqa played for Fiji against Papua New Guinea in the 2016 Melanesian Cup where he played at centre in the 24–22 loss at Parramatta Stadium.

 2017

 On 16 May 2017, Waqa was in talks to rejoin former club Melbourne but the move never eventuated.
 On 12 December 2017, Waqa made the headlines for the wrong reasons.
 He was reported to have borrowed money to pay off alleged gambling debts but never paid the money back to his victims.
 In one case, Waqa reportedly borrowed $12,000 off a student he had befriended.
 He also reportedly owed money to The Salvation Army, when a worker from The Salvation Army attended Waqa's rental property they found nobody at the residence and Waqa's car had all four of its wheels slashed and both tail lights knocked out.

+Post-playing career

+Waqa now resides in Pilbara working on the railways in regional Western Australia.
+He has four children.